ECUdweber/thedanielweber/Angular2-Starter-Project.md

 Angular 2 applications are built by creating HTML templates that contain angular specific markup.
 Classes are then created to manage the templates and everything is wrapped into a module, which you piece together to create your application.
 These modules are referred to as **components**.
 Angular interprets these modules and uses them to present your application in the browser.

-We can use both pure JavaScript or TypeScript to make an angular 2 app.
-Using TypeScript, it is easier and more programmer friendly :wink:

-Let's learn how to create a component using TypeScript.

 ## Starter Application

 Let's get started with a minimal application.
 We will begin with an application that contains a single module whose only job is to display some text.